 - Comments: Giscus (uses GitHub Discussions)

-- SSL: Free, automatic via Netlify (Just like nginx)
+- SSL: Free, automatic via Cloudflare

 What is Next?